ON THIS PAGE: You will find out more about the factors that increase the chance of developing meningioma. To see other pages, use the menu.

 The risk factors for meningioma include:

 Gender.
 Women are more than twice as likely as men to develop meningioma.
-However, men are three times as likely as women to be diagnosed with cancerous meningioma.
+However, men are 3 times as likely as women to be diagnosed with cancerous meningioma.

 Radiation exposure.
 High-dose radiation to the head may increase a person’s risk of developing meningioma.
-Also, low-dose radiation such as in the treatment of ringworm of the scalp, called tinea capitis, or through dental x-rays may increase a person’s risk of developing meningioma decades after treatment.
+Also, low-dose radiation may increase a person’s risk of developing meningioma decades after treatment.
+Low-dose radiation may be used to treat ringworm on the scalp, called tinea capitis, or used for dental x-rays.

 Genetic disorders.
 People with neurofibromatosis type 2 (NF2) have a higher risk of developing meningioma.
-People with NF2 are also more likely to develop cancerous meningioma or more than one meningioma.
+People with NF2 are also more likely to develop cancerous meningioma or more than 1 meningioma.

 Race/Ethnicity.
 In the United States, black people have higher rates of meningioma than white people.
 Meningioma is more common in Africa than in North America or Europe.